Check Out Our List of Up-and-Coming Fintech Careers

 Fintech emerged on the scene initially as an alternative solution to financial institutions.
 However, the lines have blurred in recent years considering new developments.

-More and more fintech businesses are pursuing bank charters, and in turn, banks are nurturing relationships with fintech companies to fulfill consumer demand—a total transformation of both the fintech and traditional financial services domains.
+There is a growing trend of fintech businesses pursuing bank charters, and in turn, banks are nurturing relationships with fintech companies to fulfill consumer demand—a total transformation of both the fintech and traditional financial services domain.

 In addition to compliance, risk control managers are also in demand.
-More financial companies need specialists to analyze, prevent and mitigate risks to business including regulations, operations and crimes.
+More financial companies need specialists to analyze, prevent and mitigate risks, including regulations, operations and crime.

-- Using technology to analyze trends and patterns to prioritize risks
+- Using technology to analyze trends and patterns to prioritize risk

 - Identifying current vulnerabilities and potential compliance issues